Bulat-Ziganshin/FA/0.20/README.md

 After declaring an event:
 - `EventHandlers.MyEventName` is a list of event handlers defined for this event
-- `RemoveHandler.MyEventName("HandlerLabel")` removes handler with the specified label from the list
+- `RemoveHandler.MyEventName("label")` removes handler with the specified label from the list
 - `AddHandler.MyEventName(label="",priority=NORMAL_PRIORITY,handler)` adds a new handler function to the list, with specified label and priority.
 Note that label should be a string and priority should be a number, both may be omitted - in this case default values are used.
-If possible, use symbolic constants for priorities - HIGHEST_PRIORITY (largest number, executed first), HIGH_PRIORITY, NORMAL_PRIORITY, LOW_PRIORITY, LOWEST_PRIORITY. onMyEventName is defined as alias of AddHandler.MyEventName
+If possible, use symbolic constants for priorities - HIGHEST_PRIORITY (largest number, executed first), HIGH_PRIORITY, NORMAL_PRIORITY, LOW_PRIORITY, LOWEST_PRIORITY. `onMyEventName` is defined as alias of `AddHandler.MyEventName`
 - `RunEvent.MyEventName(arguments...)` runs handlers in this list, sorted by priority.
 All arguments are passed to each event handler.
 Execution stops at first positive result (i.e. not nil/false) returned by event handler, and this value is returned to the caller.
 Note that some events, defined in the built-in Lua code, has its own RunEvent.EventName implementations with different event handling strategy.
 You can do the same.

 The full list of events defined in the built-in code: